Anudeep-Surendran/GBM_TMZ_ICB/README.md

 Makefile rules to compile and run the code:

-make: compiles the current project.
-If no project has been defined, it first populates the cancer heterogeneity 2D sample project and compiles it

 make GBM-immune-TMZ: populates the PhysiCell environment with the GBM-immune-TMZ project.
 Use "make" to compile it.
 After the compilation, type .\project.exe to run the code.

+make: compiles the current project.
+If no project has been defined, it first populates the heterogeneity sample project.

 make clean: removes all .o files and the executable, so that the next "make" recompiles the entire project